buchmayne/rent_adu/notes.md

 TO DO:

 * Add functionality for scraper to work when there are multiple pages of results

-* Set up database or other storage to save results
+* Save results to SHRED locally
+* Add tests
 * Research airflow of other scheduler to automate the running of the scraper
-*